Platydoris formosa (Alder & Hancock, 1864)

-Platydoris formosa is relatively rare in the Marshalls, known from about a dozen specimens from Kwajalein and Enewetak Atolls.
-The species seem to be most common in shallow water, with three of the recorded specimens coming from the intertidal to a depth of 2.5 meters.
+Platydoris cinereobranchiata is not particularly common in the Marshalls, known from maybe 30 specimens from Kwajalein and Enewetak Atolls.
+The species seem to be most common in shallow water, with several of the recorded specimens coming from the intertidal to a depth of 2.5 meters.
 One was found at a depth of 16 meters.
 Several have been found in lagoon patches of Halimeda algae.
-Sizes of four specimens ranged from 45 to 95mm.
-As noted under P. cruenta, we are not yet fully convinced that P. formosa and P. cruenta are indeed different species.
-One specimen (not figured) found by Lori Bell on the Kwajalein interisland intertidal reef appeared to have characteristics of both species in that the brown sieve-like network of P. formosa was overlaying a fainter pattern of brown lines like those in P. cruenta.
+Sizes of four measured specimens ranged from 45 to 95mm.
+This species is a bit of a puzzle.
+Dorsally, with its brown rhinophores with white tips, grayish gills, and lack of dark spots on the rhinophore and gill sheaths, it is close to the description of Platydoris cinereobranchiata.
+However, Dorgan et al (2002) describe the underside as "scattered with very small dark spots" while our specimens are scattered with variably sized red blotches.
+One specimen (not figured) found by Lori Bell on the Kwajalein interisland intertidal reef appeared to have the brown sieve-like network of P. cinereobranchiata overlaying a fainter pattern of brown lines like those in P. cruenta.
+We formerly had this as the very similar Platydoris formosa, which differs in having red rhinophore clubs and distinct black spotting on white around the rhinophore and branchial sheaths.

-The two specimens below were both small for the species.
+The specimen below was small for the species.

 The two shots below are of a 70mm specimen from Enewetak that had autotomized the front portion of its mantle.